portaprosoftware/portapro-codex/docs/security/http.md

 # HTTP surface hardening

-This release adds strict defaults for headers, CORS, and webhook verification across the app router.
+This release adds strict defaults for headers, CORS, and webhook verification across the app server.

 ## Default security headers

-All responses now include a shared set of headers applied in `middleware.ts`:
+All responses should include a shared set of headers applied at the HTTP gateway (app server or proxy):

 - `X-Content-Type-Options: nosniff` – prevent MIME sniffing.
 - `Referrer-Policy: strict-origin-when-cross-origin` – limit downstream leakage of URLs.
 - `X-Frame-Options: DENY` – block clickjacking.
-If an embed is required later, switch to `SAMEORIGIN` in the middleware.
+If an embed is required later, switch to `SAMEORIGIN` in the server-level header configuration.
 - `Permissions-Policy` – camera, microphone, payment request, and related sensors are disabled by default.
 Expand only when a route genuinely needs hardware access.
 - `Strict-Transport-Security` – enabled only in production to enforce HTTPS for a year (with subdomains).
 Disabled locally to avoid conflicts with plain HTTP dev servers.

-These headers are set for every matched route; asset paths under `/_next`, `/favicon.ico`, and `/robots.txt` remain untouched.
+These headers should be set for every HTML/API response; static assets can be exempted if needed.

 ## CORS rules